faizanahemad/science-reader/new_features.md

 # Bugs
 - Auto expand of input textbox not happening.
 [Done]
 - Run continous rendering only within answer tag once open answer tag is received.
 [Done]
+- In two stage answering the 2nd stage deletes the first stage.
+[Done]
+- GScholar and /more not working together.
+- Read links not working properly.
+[Done]
+- Less word in website less than 1000 words then don't do embedding based search, just give all text.
+[Done]
+- Show only PDF in pdf viewer mode doesn't have option to go back.
+- Web Search is Fast and Contextual Reader is fast but overall results slow.
+[Done]
+- Markdown rendering is buggy since we render entire message when new content arrives.
+- All read links are not shown in conversation.
+[Done]
+-

 # Startup